The Visionary Wanderer sigil

 Tendencies

-• You connect with people instantly and deeply, then drift when the depth starts requiring consistency.
+• You connect with people fast and deep, then drift once the depth starts asking for consistency.

-• You live in future tense.
-Your plans are vivid.
-Your present is often blurry.
+• You live in the future tense.
+Your plans are vivid and your present is often blurry.

-• You mistake the ache of longing for evidence that you're on the wrong path.
+• You read the ache of longing as evidence that you're on the wrong path.

 Strengths

-• You see beauty where others see the ordinary, and you can make them see it too.
+• You see beauty where other people see the ordinary, and you can make them see it too.

-• You connect ideas, people, and possibilities that no one else thought to link.
+• You link ideas and people and possibilities that no one else thought to connect.

-• You give people permission to dream bigger just by existing near them.
+• You give people permission to dream bigger just by being near them.

-• You tolerate ambiguity that would paralyze more structured minds.
+• You can sit with ambiguity that would lock up a more structured mind.

 Challenges